NanoComp/meep/doc/docs/Build_From_Source.md

 ### BLAS

 The first thing you must have on your system is a BLAS implementation.
 "BLAS" stands for "Basic Linear Algebra Subroutines," and is a standard interface for operations like matrix multiplication.
-It is designed as a building-block for other linear-algebra applications, and is used both directly by LAPACK (see below).
+It is designed as a building-block for other linear-algebra applications, and is used directly by LAPACK (see below).
 By using it, we can take advantage of many highly-optimized implementations of these operations that have been written to the BLAS interface.
 Note that you will need implementations of BLAS levels 1-3.

 You can find more BLAS information, as well as a basic implementation, on its [homepage](http://www.netlib.org/blas/).
 Once you get things working with the basic BLAS implementation, it might be a good idea to try and find a more optimized BLAS code for your hardware.
 Vendor-optimized BLAS implementations are available as part of the Intel MKL, HP CXML, IBM ESSL, SGI sgimath, and other libraries.
 An excellent, high-performance, free-software BLAS implementation is  [OpenBLAS](http://www.openblas.net).
 Another is [ATLAS](http://math-atlas.sourceforge.net/).